Editorial guide

 Section 2

-For "How Orena connects AI focus with human judgment", the app decision should come after the routine question is clearer.
-During a morning puffiness search that needs conservative language, "How Orena connects AI focus with human judgment" has one practical test: whether anything changes in behavior.
-A useful answer for "How Orena connects AI focus with human judgment" helps the reader use official Orena facts when the product question matters before it asks for an install.
-Try the smallest version first for "How Orena connects AI focus with human judgment": return to a trusted source when a claim sounds too strong.
-Then ask whether one low-pressure CTA after.
+For "Reader question: how Orena connects AI focus with human judgment", the app decision should come after the routine question is clearer.
+During a morning puffiness search that needs conservative language, "Reader question: how Orena connects AI focus with human judgment" has one practical test: whether anything changes in behavior.
+A useful answer for "Reader question: how Orena connects AI focus with human judgment" helps the reader use official Orena facts when the product question matters before it asks for an install.
+Try the smallest version first for "Reader question: how Orena connects AI focus with human judgment": return to a trusted source when a claim sounds too.

 Section 3